TM312/mllrs.io/content/articles/aws-transcribe-terraform.md

 tags:
   - AWS
   - python
+  - terraform

 ---

 ## Introduction
-This is part 2 of 3 in a series on AWS, lambda, and resource management.
+This is part 3 of 3 in a series on AWS, lambda, and resource management.
 Previously, we learned how to use AWS Transcribe for speech-to-text conversion of videos we upload to an S3 bucket.
 In this part, we are going to automate this conversion step by using AWS Lambda.

 [Lambda](https://aws.amazon.com/lambda/) is an AWS service that allows to run code in response to event triggers without the need to manage the underlying compute infrastructure.
 This can be useful for various contexts.
 For instance, so far we manually executed a handler function to transcribe video files in an S3 bucket.
 Lambda now allows us to call this function based on any event we can communicate to the function, such as whenever a video file is being uploaded to the bucket.